 A stock is not the same as a stock index fund.
 A bond fund is not the same as a stock fund.
 It is amazing how many people who own large-cap equity mutual funds react to an irrational fear that they can lose all of their money.
 Do they have any idea what they own?
 Do they really think all the 500 largest companies in the U.S. are going out of business at once?
 There is a distinct difference between what I call a Level 5 Investment Risk, where you can lose all your money, and taking on a Level 4 Investment risk, where you can’t.

 I love the internet.
 The amount of information available is astonishing, and at times, overwhelming.
 However, to get the depth of knowledge on a topic, I still think nothing beats a good book.
-Educated investors earn higher returns.
+It stands to reason that educated investors may improve their chances of earning higher returns.
 Commit to learning first and you'll become better at investing.

 When is the last time you went to the mall, saw something you really wanted that was on sale at half price, and thought, “No, I am afraid the price might go down more.
 I am not going to buy it now.”
 When stocks drop substantially in price that means your future financial goals are on sale.
 Better investing means acquiring the knowledge and discipline to recognize when things are on sale and buy low.